ejtasker/venus-sized/README.md

-Chrome extension that replaces "Earth-sized" and "Earth-like" with "Venus-sized" and "Venus-like" to remind you that size alone does not make a habitable world.
+Chrome extension that replaces "Earth-sized", "Earth-like" and "super-Earth" with "Venus-sized", "Venus-like" and "super-Venus" to remind you that size alone does not make a habitable world.
 To install the app:
 (1) Go to chrome://extentions in your browser
 (2) Flick on "Developer mode" in the top right